Rajat101/RosteredDays/README.md

 Overall Functionality:

-Your application is a roster planning and optimization tool designed to help users:

 Project Workdays:
 Calculate and display workdays for individual employees based on a defined roster pattern and start date.